FengZeng/MediaTool/README.md

 ## Disclaimer

-This is a learning project for Rust practice.
+This is a learning project for Rust and Tauri practice.

 ## Contributions